Space4444/Battle-shapes/README.md

 You can earn money, buy upgrades at the shop and fight against bosses.
 Also enemies drop unique upgrades that you can't buy at the shop.

-You can play on web at the links above or download and install "BattleShapes.apk" on Android or download "Win64Build" and open "BattleShapes.exe" on Windows.
+You can play on web at the links above or download and install "BattleShapes.apk" on Android or download "Win64Build" and open "Battle shapes.exe" on Windows.

 ## License